 \subsection{Research Gap Summary}

 The existing body of work, while extensive in its respective domains, reveals a significant research gap at the intersection of CPNs and power systems.
-Current research either: \begin{itemize} \item \textbf{Simplifies the power grid:} CPN and carbon-aware scheduling studies treat the grid as a static source of price and carbon signals, ignoring the feedback loop where scheduling decisions impact the grid. \item \textbf{Simplifies the CPN:} Power system and DR studies model flexible loads like data centers in an overly simplistic manner, failing to capture the rich internal complexity of CPN workloads, resource heterogeneity, and QoS constraints. \end{itemize}
+Current research either: \begin{itemize} \item \textbf{Simplifies the power grid:} CPN and carbon-aware scheduling studies treat the grid as a static source of price and carbon signals, ignoring the feedback loop where scheduling decisions impact the grid. \item \textbf{Simplifies the CPN:} Power system and DR studies model flexible loads in an overly simplistic manner, failing to capture the rich internal complexity of CPN workloads, resource heterogeneity, and QoS constraints. \end{itemize}

-This leads to a new class of control problem where the decision variables are distributed across two separate domains.
+This leads to a new class of control problems where the decision variables are distributed across two separate domains.
 The system dynamics are characterized by a mix of well-understood physics (the power grid) and complex, stochastic behavior (the CPN).
-A model-based optimization approach is ill-suited for the fast, dynamic CPN scheduling, while a model-free AI approach cannot guarantee adherence to the hard physical constraints of the power grid.
-Consequently, there is a clear need for a hybrid framework that endogenously models the bi-directional interactions between the two systems.
-Our TSCO framework, which combines large-scale, model-based optimization for slow, physics-heavy planning with a model-free, adaptive AI technique for fast, complex real-time scheduling, is designed specifically to fill this gap.
+A model-based approach is ill-suited for fast, dynamic CPN scheduling, while a model-free AI approach cannot guarantee adherence to hard physical constraints of the power grid.
+Consequently, there is a need for a novel framework that endogenously models the bidirectional interactions between them.
+Our TSCO framework, which combines large-scale, model-based optimization for slow, physics-heavy planning with a model-free, adaptive AI technique for fast, complex real-time scheduling, is designed specifically.